Invincible (character): Bomb Queen

 In Bomb Queen, Invincible vigorously denies being in a secret relationship with the titular character after accusations by a reporter.
 Following Bomb Queen's bombardment of America, Invincible is seen in Baltimore clearing away the wreckage and helping survivors.

 Dynamo 5

 In Dynamo 5: Sins of the Father, Invincible is among those who unite to face off against the three sons of (Dominex), who seek to regain their family's honour after their father had been defeated and spared from dying in combat by Captain Dynamo, Supreme and Omni-Man thirty years prior.

 I Hate Fairyland

 In I Hate Fairyland – I Hate Image, Invincible is among the superheroes flying over Image Central when Gert visits the city.

+The Tick

+In The Tick #100, Invincible is transported to an alternate universe by the supervillain Martin of Mars, and teams up with The Tick to defeat him.

 Battle Beast

 In Battle Beast, a one-shot published in a 2022 issue of Skybound X as a "pilot" for a potential Invincible spin-off comic book series, Invincible cameos in the opening scene, repeating Battle Beast's encounter with him from the former's perspective.